xparadoxical/gddocs/docs/endpoints/lists/deleteGJLevelList.md

-# deleteGJLevelUser20.php
+# deleteGJLevelList.php

-Deletes a level from the server.
+Deletes a list from the server.

 ## Parameters